Skip to main content

 Now that you have access to a Kubernetes cluster, you can install the delegate using any of the options below.

-As a prerequisite, you should have Helm v3 installed on the machine from which you connect to your Kubernetes cluster.
+As a prerequisite, you must have Helm v3 installed on the machine from which you connect to your Kubernetes cluster.

-You can now install the delegate using the Delegate Helm Chart.
-Let us first add the harness-delegate helm chart repo to your local helm registry.
+You can now install the delegate using the delegate Helm chart.
+First, add the harness-delegate Helm chart repo to your local Helm registry.

 helm repo add harness-delegate https://app.harness.io/storage/harness-download/delegate-helm-chart/